msu-cmse-courses/CMSE_890-602_snakemake/docs/workshop_material/04_leveling_up_your_workflow.md

     snakemake --profile slurm --use-conda --conda-frontend mamba
     ```

+!!! failure

+    You may get errors like this:
+    ```
+    Error executing rule trim_galore on cluster (jobid: 6, external: 25266818, jobscript: /mnt/ufs18/home-081/fullarda/CMSE_890-602_snakemake/demo_workflow/workflow/.snakemake/tmp.yebsz1sm/snakejob.trim_galore.6.sh).
+For error details see the cluster log and the log files of the involved rule(s).
+    ```
+    The "cluster log" is the SLURM output log of the job.
+If you read the SLURM logs, it may show errors like this:
+    ```
+    MissingOutputException in rule trim_galore in file /mnt/ufs18/home-081/fullarda/CMSE_890-602_snakemake/demo_workflow/workflow/Snakefile, line 49:
+    Job 0 completed successfully, but some output files are missing.
+Missing files after 5 seconds.
+This might be due to filesystem latency.
+If that is the case, consider to increase the wait time with --latency-wait.
+    ```

+    To resolve this, add `--latency-wait 10` to increase the wait time to 30s.
+This value can be increased further if needed.

 If you interrupt the execution of a snakemake workflow using <KBD>CTRL+C</KBD>, already submitted Slurm jobs won't be cancelled.
 We tell snakemake how to cancel Slurm jobs using `scancel` via the `--cluster-cancel` option and adding `--parsable` to the `sbatch` command, to make it return the job ID.